Puri (food): Nutrition and chemistry

 The colour, flavour, and scent of puri are a result of the Maillard reaction during cooking.
-Compared to chapati, puri undergoes a faster Maillard reaction and contains a higher level of acrylamide.
+Compared to chapati, puri undergoes a faster Maillard reaction, and it contains a higher level of acrylamides, a potentially hazardous compound found in cooked food.
 According to Mehrajfatema Z. Mulla et al., the Maillard reaction does not fully account for the level of acrylamides, which may partly result from lipid oxidation.
 The flour milling method influences this process as higher levels of acrylamide are correlated with higher levels of reducing sugar, more damaged starch, and finer grains.

 Qualities desired by consumers of puri include moist texture, pliability, tearability, height, and yellow colour.
 According to Veeranna Hitlamani and Aashitosh Ashok Inamdar, flour milled using a chakki produces the optimal qualities.
-A study by S. R. Shurpalekar and V. K. Shukla found that mixing flours of multiple starches results in acceptable puris, especially using gram flour.
-A study by M. L. Sudha and G. Venkateshwara Rao found that adding hydroxypropyl methylcellulose to puri dough results in increased oil uptake and storage stability as well as improved textural qualities.
-A study by K. R. Parimala and M. L. Sudha found that adding guar gum increased water retention and decreased oil uptake.
-According to studies by Sukumar Debnath, the type of oil used for frying and the number of times it is reused do not significantly change sensory qualities.
+Multiple types of flour may be combined to result in lower-fat puri; a study by S. R. Shurpalekar and V. K. Shukla found that using composite flours, particularly gram flour, results in acceptable puris.
+The addition of a hydrocolloid may increase moisture retention in puri dough; for one, a study by M. L. Sudha and G. Venkateshwara Rao found that hydroxypropyl methylcellulose results improves this as well as textural qualities.
+A study by K. R. Parimala and M. L. Sudha found that adding guar gum increases water retention and decreased oil uptake.
+According to studies led by Sukumar Debnath, the type of oil used for frying and the number of times it is reused do not change sensory qualities.

 History

 According to chef Manjit Gill, puri has existed since the Vedic period.
-In ancient Buddhist India, a food called gulalalāvaniya was recorded, which historian K. T. Achaya describes as a small, round puri that may have had both sweet and salty varieties.
-Hindus in the Mughal Empire consumed puri and bhatura with vegetables such as spinach, but these breads were not adopted by the Muslim population.
-The sixteenth-century text Padmavat lists puri as one of the foods served by the titular queen at an elaborate dinner.
-The Mughal cookbook Khulasat-i Makulat u Mashrubat, written during the reign of Aurangzeb, includes a recipe for puri.
+Historian K. T. Achaya notes the existence of cave paintings depicting the preparation of round dough, identified as puri or chapati.
+During the late Buddhist era, a food called gulalalāvaniya was recorded, which Achaya describes as a small, round puri that may have had both sweet and salty varieties.
+A recipe for puri is in the fifteenth-century cookbook Ni’matnama.

+Hindus in the Mughal Empire consumed puri and bhatura with vegetable dishes such as saag, but these breads were not adopted by the Muslim population.
+The sixteenth-century epic Padmavat lists puri as one of the foods served by the titular queen at an elaborate dinner.
+The cookbook Khulasat-i Makulat u Mashrubat, written during the reign of Mughal emperor Aurangzeb, includes a recipe for puri.

 In 19th-century British India, North Indian snack foods such as puri were eaten as tiffin snacks as part of an early form of Indian fast food.
 Puri and other flour-based foods became part of the cuisine of the Malabar Coast in the first half of the 20th century, when the region faced a famine and introduced wheat imports from the United States.